freenas/freenas-docs/userguide/intro.rst

 * Minio has been updated to
   `version 2018-04-04T05 <https://github.com/minio/minio/releases/tag/RELEASE.2018-04-04T05-20-54Z>`_.

+* The updated version of iocage provides many bug fixes and improved IPv6 support.

 * `zsh <http://www.zsh.org/>`_ is the root shell for new installations.
   Upgrades will continue to use the :command:`csh` shell as the default